maryqu3en/Jacobi-iterative-method-solver/README.md

 - If the matrix is not diagonally dominant, the program attempts to adjust it, but it may not always succeed.
 - Choose the solution method based on your preference: the number of iterations or convergence error.

+## Dependencies
+- This program requires `numpy` to do calculations.

 Feel free to explore and analyze various linear systems using this Jacobi Iterative Method Solver!